PerfectFit-project/niceday_client/README.md

 ```

 # New versions release
-When a new version of the niceday_client package is ready and tested, a [new relase has to be created together with release notes] (https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+When a new version of the niceday_client package is ready and tested, a [new relase has to be created together with release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 The release name has to follow the semantic versioning convention.